-Initially I saw nothing but steep dry mountains but eventually the terrain flattened out and we found ourselves surrounded by dry land and occasional farms.
-By the end of the trip, the land was completely flat where we sometimes were able to drive as high as 90mph!
-After leaving the mountains, most of the trip went parallel to a fast flowing river that allows villages to survive in the otherwise dry land.
-Above are two photos of the river, one with sheep sleeping on the banks and the other a close up of the mountain spring water.
+Initially I saw nothing but steep dry terrain, but after descending down a large mountain the terrain flattened out and we found ourselves surrounded by dry land and occasional farms.
+By the end of the trip, the land was completely flat where we sometimes were able to cruise as high as 90mph!
+After leaving the mountains, most of the trip went parallel to a fast flowing river that allows villages to survive in this otherwise dry land.
+Above are two photos of the river, one with sheep sleeping on the banks and the other a close up of the clear mountain runoff.
 On the left is a rice field in a small village.
-I saw many other crops as we drove north, even corn was being farmed here.
+I saw many other crops as we drove north, even corn was being farmed here!
 One of the places I stopped by at had some domesticated camels who were grazing in the fields.
-I went up to take some photos and the kids that take care of them saw us and decided to try to show off by jumping on them.
+I went up to take some photos and the kids that take care of the camels decided to try to show off by jumping on them.
 The camels had been happily eating and started screaming after they were interrupted.
 I seriously thought the kids were about to be attacked but they ended up winning the battle.
-On the lower left is one of the camels before his dinner was interrupted.
+On the lower left is one of the camels as his dinner was being interrupted.

 Alexander the Great’s empire also included Mazar over 2,000 years ago.
 Above is the remains of what was a village with fortified walls during his time.
 Everything was made of mud, so it ‘melted’ over the years and doesn’t look interesting nowadays.
 The city walls on the right where in really bad shape but pretty well preserved compared to the rest of the village.
 I did a hike on top of the wall, jumping over several large holes and even the occasional wasp nests seen below.